tannuu29/expense-tracker-backend/README.md

-# Expense Management System Backend
+# Expense Management System Backend + Frontend

 This project is the backend of the Expense Management System built using Spring Boot.
 It provides RESTful APIs to manage expenses, handle business logic, and interact with the database.